 In Year 9, pupils start their KS4 course.
 Pupils study a range of texts similar to those they will study for their GCSE English Language and Literature exams (both exams will be sat at the end of Year 11).
 This year enables pupils to start developing the relevant GCSE skills while exploring a wide range of texts, including foundational classics such as Dicken’s 'A Christmas Carol' and Shakespeare’s 'Macbeth'.

-In Language they will study a variety of texts from different eras, learning how to apply the examination questions to these.
-They will also practise writing tasks in order to become fluent, skillful writers.
+In English Language, they will study a variety of texts from different eras, learning how to apply examination questions to these.
+They will also practise writing tasks in order to become fluent, skilful writers.

 English consists of two demanding subjects and a love of books is helpful for both Language and Literature.
 A sense of enjoyment from analysing texts is also useful.

-Students receive homework every lesson.
-English is best learned through extensive reading and students get plenty of opportunity to do so.
-It is important for students to read other texts beyond those set for the exams.
-Students will also practise exam questions regularly for each text.
+Pupils receive homework three times a week.
+English is best learned through extensive reading and pupils get plenty of opportunity to do so.
+It is important for pupils to read other texts beyond those set for the exams.
+Pupils will also practise exam questions regularly for each text.